JeromePrevotat/businesscaseHB/README.md

 ### Register Form + Login Form + Token management

+Left to Do : Catch Server Error for Future Birthdate

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.20.

 ## Development server